Seore287/P3D-Coursework/Game Design Document.md

 - HUD Elements: this includes the health bar, ability status icons and a Trailshard counter.

 ### ​Heads Up Display (HUD)
-- Health Bar: Displays Talin’s current health.
-- Ability Icons: Shows available abilities and their status.
-- Trailshards Counter: Tracks collected Trailshards.
-- Mini-Map: Provides a small, situational overview of the player’s location.
+- Mini-Map: provides a small, situational overview of the player’s location.
+- World Map: accessible from the pause menu, showing the entrie map, displaying game objectives, and the players current location.
+- HUD Elements: health bar and ability status.
+- Inventory Menu: displays collected items and available upgrades.

 ### ​Menus
 - Main Menu: Options for starting a new game, loading a saved game, settings, and credits.
 - Pause Menu: Resume game, options, controls, and quit to main menu.
-- Inventory: Displays collected items, artifacts, and upgrades.